BenNewsome/moving_assets/README.md

 Navigate to http://localhost:8080/Apps/asset_movements/asset_moving.html

 Note:
-This might be all completable on android using TMUX for a self contained VR experience.
+This might be all completable on android using Termux for a self contained VR experience.
 If you have a Iphone, then you deserve to suffer from your bad choices, unless you can launch web servers from that too?

 #TODO